-While joints don’t possess strength themselves, you can improve joint health and joint stability by exercising and strengthening the muscles that surround the joints.
+While joints don’t possess strength themselves, like muscles do, you can improve joint health and joint stability by exercising and strengthening the muscles that surround the joints.
 Incorporating regular bouts of exercise helps to prevent bone breaks, maintain healthy range of motion and develop muscular strength, which in turn protects your joints.
 In addition, consuming certain nutrients can further improve the health of your joints.

 Regular Low-Impact Cardio

 Incorporate daily cardio workouts to improve bone strength and keep your joints supple.
 Select cardio activities that force you to hold up your own body weight and yet are low-impact.
 Walking, swimming, tai chi, dancing and gardening are examples of quality, low-impact exercises.
 High-impact exercises like running can place a significant amount of stress on your joints and lead to problems.
 Start by exercising for 10 minutes and gradually increase your workout time by five minutes per week until you’re exercising for at least 30 minutes per day.

 Consistent Strength Training